 This drill emulates putting your defence under pressure, but it also helps strikers to practice dribbling and moving in attacking triangles.

 - Unlimited touches in the first half allow the attacker to practice his dribbling skills and the defender to improve his 1vs1 defensive skills.

 - Not allowing sliding tackles forces defenders to be patient and keep their position.

-- Allowing the defenders to score from distance encourages them to clear the ball into a target instead of just kicking it far.
-In a real game the target is a team mate ready for a counterattack.
+- Allowing the defenders to score from a long distance encourages them to clear the ball into a target instead of just kicking it far.
+In a real game, the target is a teammate ready for a counterattack.

-- Because defenders are outnumbered, they learn the importance of being patient and positioning.
+- Because defenders are outnumbered, they learn the importance of patience and positioning.

 - Rotating players allows everyone to practice different skills.
-Attacking players switch from practising dribbling to move in triangles with quick touches.
-Defending players transition from 1v1 defending to defend in zone and closing spaces.
+Attacking players switch from practising dribbling to moving in triangles with quick touches.
+Defending players transition from defending 1v1 to defending in zone and closing spaces.